eonil/CommonMark/README.md

 ---------------

 1. Add "CommonMark.xcproj" as a subproject of your project.
-2. Add a "Static Framework" by target OS.
+2. Add a proper "Static Framework" for your target OS.
-	Take care that all these targets are static library, then you don't have to copy them into the final product bundle, and also can be used for iOS 7.0-.
+	Take care that all these targets are static libraries, and you don't have to copy them into the final product bundle.
+And this also can be used for iOS 7.0 or earlier.
-3. Don't forget adding `-ObjC` to "Other Linker Flags"!
+3. Don't forget to add `-ObjC` to "Other Linker Flags"!